 Claudia Jones, “An End to the Neglect of the Problems of Negro Women,” Words of Fire: An Anthology of African-American Feminist Thought, (The New Press, 1995), 110. ↩

 For example, see Barbara Ehrenreich and Arlie Hochschild, Global Woman: Nannies, Maids and Sex Workers in the New Economy, (Holt Paperbacks, 2002). ↩

-Grace Chen, Disposable Domestics: Immigrant Women Workers in the Global Economy (Haymarket, 2016). ↩
+Grace Chang, Disposable Domestics: Immigrant Women Workers in the Global Economy (Haymarket, 2016). ↩

 Ibid, xiii. ↩